User Guide

 Why attributes matter

-• Understand documents faster
+• Understand files faster

 • Improve accuracy and validation